weidenhaus/horserace-api/README.md

 A real-time virtual horse racing simulation using Server-Sent Events (SSE) for live updates across multiple browser sessions.

+This is the API.
+Find the repository for the frontend app at https://github.com/weidenhaus/horserace-app

 ![Horse Racing Demo](./img/screenshot.jpg)

 ## Features